-Panasonic FZ300 versus Panasonic LX10
+Panasonic FZ300 vs LX10

 The Panasonic Lumix DMC-FZ300 (called Panasonic FZ330 in some regions) and the Panasonic Lumix DMC-LX10 (labelled Panasonic LX15 in some countries) are two digital cameras that were announced, respectively, in July 2015 and September 2016.
 Both the FZ300 and the LX10 are fixed lens compact cameras that are based on a 1/2.3-inch (FZ300) and an one-inch (LX10) sensor.
-The FZ300 has a resolution of 12 megapixel, whereas the LX10 provides 20 MP.
+The FZ300 has a resolution of 12 megapixels, whereas the LX10 provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX10 is considerably smaller (48 percent) than the Panasonic FZ300.
 Moreover, the LX10 is substantially lighter (55 percent) than the FZ300.
 It is worth mentioning in this context that the FZ300 is splash and dust resistant, while the LX10 does not feature any corresponding weather-sealing.

 Concerning battery life, the FZ300 gets 380 shots out of its DMW-BLC12 battery, while the LX10 can take 260 images on a single charge of its DMW-BLH7 power pack.
 The power pack in the LX10 can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.